claesgill/azure_ml_workshop/README.md

 3. Make sure your information is correct before you click **create**.

+4. For the next steps see section [Clone repo into compute instance](#clone-repo-into-compute-instance).

 ### Clone repo into compute instance
 You can perform most asset management tasks to set up your environment in the Studio interface, but it's also important to be able to script configuration tasks to make them easier to repeat and automate.